 To help understand the quality of air in your bedroom, devices like the Awair 2 can help.
-In particular, the Awair 2 measures PM2.5 and offers a score based on how conducive your air quality is to sleep.
+In particular, the Awair 2 and Awair Element measure PM2.5 and produce a score based on how conducive your air quality is to sleep.
 If things change, the smartphone app alerts you and offers suggestions — like to open or close a window, and switch on a fan.
 With IFTTT (If This, Then That) integration, you can have a fan or dehumidifier switch on automatically when your air quality changes.

 For those on a larger budget (and with a large bedroom) you could try out the Dyson Pure Hot + Cool which is an air quality monitor, heater, cooler and air purifier all in one.

 Smartwatch or fitness tracker

 Most smartwatches and fitness trackers offer sleep tracking, logged with their accelerometers and in many cases their heart rate monitors, too.
 For example, the Alta and Charge fitness trackers by Fitbit both provide 'sleep insights' by showing on their companion smartphone app when you were in the deep, light and REM stages of sleep through each night, and when you were awake.

 Humans sleep in cycles, falling from awake, through REM, then into light and deep sleep, before coming back up through the stages to light sleep.
 This happens several times each night and is logged by the Fitbit app, along with your heart rate and the time you spent in each stage.